psycopg/psycopg/docs/connection.rst

         .. note:: You can use :ref:`with conn.cursor(): ...<usage>`
             to close the cursor automatically when the block is exited.

-    .. automethod:: execute(query: Query, params: Optional[Args]=None) -> Cursor
+    .. automethod:: execute(query, params=None, prepare=None) -> Cursor

-        :param query: The query to execute
+        :param query: The query to execute.
         :type query: `!str`, `!bytes`, or `sql.Composable`
-        :param params: The parameters to pass to the query, if any
+        :param params: The parameters to pass to the query, if any.
         :type params: Sequence or Mapping
+        :param prepare: Force (`!True`) or disallow (`!False`) preparation of the query.
+By default (`!None`) prepare automatically.
+See :ref:`prepared-statements`.
+        :type prepare: `!bool`

         The cursor is what returned calling `cursor()` without parameters.
+The parameters are passed to its `~Cursor.execute()` and the cursor is returned.

         See :ref:`query-parameters` for all the details about executing queries.

     .. rubric:: Transaction management methods